EitanKalman/AnalysisOfVigenereCryptanalysis-6CCS3PRJ/README.md

 Project title: Algorithmic Analysis of Cryptanalysis of the Vigenère Cipher

-Sample plaintexts are provided as .txt files in the text directory

 Run the program (on Windows) with:
 ```
 $ python main.py